 - Consider an object of mass = m.

 - Placed at a height h from the ground, as shown in the figure.

-Now, as we know, the force required to raise the object is equal to m×g of the object.
+As we know, the force required to raise the object equals m×g, that is, the object’s weight.

 As the object is raised against the force of gravity, some amount of work (W) is done on it.